Amending Transactions

 Cancelling an Unposted Transaction

 2. Under Actions, select Cancel Quote, Cancel Order, Cancel Note, or Cancel Invoice as relevant.
-A screenshot of a computer

 Alternatively, open the transaction and click on the Cancel button.